When to plant Hydrangeas in Ripley County, MO

 Ripley County, Missouri is in USDA Hardiness Zone 7a.
 The average last spring frost is March 27 and first fall frost is November 2.

-Ripley County County sits in USDA Zone 7a.
+Ripley County sits in USDA Zone 7a.
 Hydrangeas grows reliably in zones 3a through 9a, so it's a good fit here.

-Can Hydrangeas grow in Ripley County County's climate?
+Can Hydrangeas grow in Ripley County's climate?

 Your Ripley County Garden Planner — Free